stevleibelt/trainee/orm/propel1/README.md

     * what benefits and drawbacks can you list by using an orm?
     * how can you write a plain sql statement with propel?
         * when could this be usefull?
+* did you find any optimization potential to the schema.xml?